A guide to setting up technology-enabled virtual wards

 - identifying and controlling measures to mitigate those risks

-NHS organisations should have access to the data being generated in their services In addition to direct patient care, consider what analytics and reporting systems need to deliver which may include population health management.
+NHS organisations should have access to the data being generated in their services.
+In addition to direct patient care, services should consider what analytics and reporting systems need to deliver, which may include population health management.
 This might include data generated being linked with information from other sources to understand the impact of virtual wards on outcomes and use of other NHS services.

 A data sharing agreement (DSA) should be in place which sets out the purpose of the data sharing, covers what happens to the data sharing at each stage, and sets standards for all parties involved in sharing to be clear about their roles and responsibilities.